fourbytes/PokemonGo-Map/README.md

 # PoGoMap ![Python 3](https://img.shields.io/badge/python-3-blue.svg)

 Live visualization of all the pokemon (with option to show gyms and pokestops) in your area.
-Runs on a Flask server displaying Google Maps with markers.
+Runs on a Flask server displaying Google Maps with markers and is being built with efficiency and high performance in mind.
 Supports basic filtering, browser notifications and heatmaps.

 Forked from [AHAAAAAAA's original PokemonGo-Map](https://github.com/AHAAAAAAA/PokemonGo-Map).